3 Important Leadership Lessons From Dr. Martin Luther King, Jr.

-The larger-than-life leadership lessons that Dr. King gave the world that are as important for entrepreneurs today as they were during Dr. King's life.
+The larger-than-life leadership lessons that King gave the world are as important for entrepreneurs today as they were during his life.
 It's a great way to remember why the banks are really closed today.

-Dr. King's stance on political activism in a non-violent way made him a natural leader and an inspirational figure.
+King's stance on political activism in a nonviolent way made him a natural leader and an inspirational figure.
 He led a social movement of equality during a time when he wasn't supported by most.
 In fact, he was threatened and despised by many.
 But he stayed committed to the vision he held.
-Sadly, his leadership and dream ultimately cost Dr. King his life.
+Sadly, his leadership and dream ultimately cost King his life.

 Are you bringing that kind of total commitment to your cause?
-I'm not saying to get arrested, but are you bringing that level of intensity and dedication to your work?
-Dr. King also required his leadership team and followers to participate in nonviolent protest.
+I'm not saying you should get arrested, but are you bringing that level of intensity and dedication to your work?
+King also required his leadership team and followers to participate in nonviolent protest.
 He felt strongly that violence, even for their cause, was not just.

 How are you ensuring your values sync up with your actions?

-Dr. King is honored and revered today, but he wasn't embraced by society during his short life.
-However, Dr. King knew that his dream of equality (even when equality was not popular) was more important than the status quo.
-His actions backed his vision and he shook up the popular culture of the time.
+King is honored and revered today, but he wasn't embraced by society during his short life.
+However, King knew that his dream of equality (even when equality was not popular) was more important than the status quo.
+His actions backed his vision, and he shook up the popular culture of the time.
 Sometimes doing things completely different is what's necessary for evolution and innovation.

 How can you shake up the status quo in your industry?
 How about in your corporate culture or business values?
 Be a leader and set the new standard by changing an outdated status quo in your life.

-"I am happy to join with you today in what will go down in history as the greatest demonstration for freedom in the history of our nation," spoke Dr. King as he began his address at the Washington Monument.
+"I am happy to join with you today in what will go down in history as the greatest demonstration for freedom in the history of our nation," King said as he began his address at the Washington Monument.
 Those were tall words for a leader to proclaim across an audience of over 250,000 people.
-But Dr. King had a dream and he couldn't be silent about it.
+But King had a dream, and he couldn't be silent about it.

 How effective is a dream if you aren't communicating it?
 Do you have a vision for your company?
 Is it prominently displayed somewhere your staff can easily see?
 And do you talk about how your actions, campaigns and products back up that vision?

 Dreaming without doing is for childhood.
-Real leaders have big dreams, take big steps to communicate them, and then they go take big actions!
-Dr. King's actions made him one of the great leaders of the 20th century, Time Magazine's "Man Of The Year" in 1963 and a Nobel Peace Prize winner in 1964.
+Real leaders have big dreams, take big steps to communicate them and then they go take big actions!
+King's actions made him one of the great leaders of the 20th century, Time magazine's "Man Of The Year" in 1963 and a Nobel Peace Prize winner in 1964.
 How do you plan to turn your dreaming into doing?